 Cluster request: Cluster ID, privacy settings, time zone, traffic size, update/maintenance window.
-Each cluster node adds technical details including OS name and version, number of CPU cores, CPU load, total RAM, free RAM, total disk storage, used storage, server state, master node flag (
+Each cluster node adds technical details including OS name and version, number of CPU cores, CPU load, total RAM, free RAM, total disk storage, used storage, server state, seed node flag (

 false), and startup time stamp.
 Each Cluster ActiveGate adds its version, OS name and version, status, certificate issuer, and type (e.g., beacon forwarder).

 Cluster request: Cluster ID, consumption timeframe.
 Each environment adds the number of new problems, RUM sessions, synthetic monitors.
 Every host adds a category, a list of monitored technologies, and monitoring timeframes.
 For each synthetic monitor, the ID, description, type, success count, failure count and action count are transmitted.
 See Export licensing data.

 Mission Control response: Status, remaining RUM sessions, consumed RUM overage, host units overage, remaining synthetic monitors, consumed synthetic monitors overage.
 For each environment, its ID, consumed RUM sessions, consumed synthetic monitors, and host units are returned.

 Frequency: Once each minute, or every 5 minutes if remote access is disabled.

 Cluster request: Cluster ID, node ID, source type (e.g., server)

 Mission Control response: Remote UI request flag (true/false), Websocket URLs